top of page

 Power Driver (Impact wrench)

-DIVE ASSEMBLY
+DIVER ASSEMBLY

-Operators have a number of options with regard to the size and
+Operators have a number of options with regard to the

-power of the driver and components of the assembly that can be
+size and power of the driver and components of the

-used to operate the binder.
+assembly that can be used to operate the binder.

-A power driver with between 120 to 250 ft. lbs. of torque can
+A power driver with between 120 to 250 ft. lbs. of

-tension the binder to a tension equivalent to or greater than that
+torque can tension the binder to a tension equivalent

-most ratchet binders are manually tensioned to, during day to day operations.
+manually tension in day to day operations.

-A 1/4 inch drivers can do the job, are usually lighter and less
+A 1/4 inch drivers can do the job, are usually lighter

 A 3/8 in. impact wrenches appear to be the ideal